 | Implementation |

-UNHCR will maintain a close working relationship with the Refugee Affairs Department of the Ministry of Foreign Affairs and the Ministry of the Interior, as well as other ministries.
+UNHCR will continue to work closely with the Refugee Affairs Department of the Ministry of Foreign Affairs and the Ministry of the Interior, as well as with other line ministries.

-It will expand cooperation with the main universities in Cairo, and will continue cooperating closely with other UN agencies, IOM, the League of Arab States.
+It will maintain its close partnership with international and national NGOs, and also pursue efforts to diversify its local partners.
+The organization will expand cooperation with the main universities in Cairo, and continue working closely with other UN agencies and the League of Arab States.

 | Financial information |